BIGJRA/BIGJRA.github.io/rejuv.md

     -   Thunderpunch
     -   Night Slash

-This isn’t going to be that tough of a battle - her team is mostly not fully evolved and doesn’t yet take advantage of the full power STAB moves.
-Hawlucha can be dangerous if it gets off a couple Hone Claws -- make sure your best Pokemon to take it out isn’t surprised by Flying Gem boosted Bounce.
-Electric, Psychic, and Flying types will overall succeed here if you’re stuck.
+This isn't going to be that tough of a battle - her team is mostly not fully evolved and doesn't yet take advantage of the full power STAB moves.
+Hawlucha can be dangerous if it gets off a couple Hone Claws -- make sure your best Pokemon to take it out isn't surprised by Flying Gem boosted Bounce.
+Electric, Psychic, and Flying types will overall succeed here if you're stuck.

 Enter Goldenleaf town at the bottom!